mparno/fenics-web/source/tutorial/python/index.rst

 .. _tutorial_python_index:

 ########################
-FEniCS Tutorial (Python)
+FEniCS tutorial (Python)
 ########################

-The FEniCS Python Tutorial is currently only available in PDF format.
+The FEniCS Python tutorial is currently only available in PDF format.
 Follow the link bellow to dowload the tutorial.

-:download:`FEniCS Tutorial (Python)<../../_static/fenics-tutorial-python.pdf>`.
+:download:`FEniCS tutorial (Python)<../../_static/fenics-tutorial-python.pdf>`.

 An online HTML version of the tutorial is currently being prepared.